-3443 Early Modern Philosophy: The Empiricists
+3443 Early Modern Philosophy: The Empiricists 3 credit hours

 A critical examination of the works from this movement, focusing on the areas of metaphysics and epistemology.
 Hobbes, Locke, Berkeley and Hume are among the philosophers typically studied.

 3444 Later Modern Philosophy: Kant